 10. Pay attention to the depth of field

 The image above has a shallow depth of field; the child is in focus, while the background is blurry.
-This effect is achieved with a use of low aperture values, f/1.8 for example.
+You can achieve this effect with low aperture values, such as f/1.8.
+Shallow depth of field is popular in portrait and macro photography.

-Conversely, in landscape photography, you should use a deep (or large) depth of field, that will keep in focus both foreground and background.
-To maximize the depth of field, we use higher f-numbers, usually f/11+, in landscape photography, but not so high to produce soft images due to the diffraction.
+But in landscape photography, we use a deep (or large) depth of field, that both foreground and background keep in focus.
+To maximize the depth of field, we use higher f-numbers, usually f/11+, but not so high to produce soft images due to the diffraction.

 Don’t forget to enhance skies in post-production and with polarizing filters (more on these later) to introduce even more contrast and texture.

 Photo editing (also post-processing) gives you a chance to fix your photos and make up for the drawbacks of camera sensors.
-Photo editing is also the reason to take photos in RAW formats.
+Also, it’s the reason to shoot photos in a RAW format.

-How you edit your photos and which photo editors you choose depends on what you’re trying to achieve.
-Having a personal style is what will help you develop your own brand, but it may take a couple of months or even years for you to settle on one.
+How to edit photos and which photo editors you choose rely on your style.
+For basic photo editing, every software is good enough.
+But having a personal style is what will help you develop your own brand.
+Although it may take a couple of months or even years for you to establish it.

 Long-exposure photos are a great way to bring photos alive.